TheHabibLab/HumanDLPFC24/README.md

 1. To run the mediation analysis linking cell populations to disease cascde use the following code and follow the documentation within the code: scRNA_n24_YangHS_16AUG2021_edit29MAR2023.R

+2. The code for the CelMod algorithm can be found here : https://github.com/MenonLab/Celmod

-2. To run the cellular community analysis run the following:
+3. To run the cellular community analysis run the following:
 Use the example input that can be found in the compressed folder: input_for_frequencies.zip

 There are 2 main functions: